sosafarasa/Sprint-Challenge-Authentication-1/README.md

 # Pushing you Onward with your knowledge of Authentication.

-* **DISCLAIMER** Authentication is a subject that many people spend a large amount of their careers learning about.
-This is not something we expect you to have a mastery over, rather, we're preparing you to be able have an intelligent.
+* **DISCLAIMER** Authentication is a subject that many people spend a large amount time throughout their careers obtaining knowledge over.
+This is not something we expect you to have a mastery over, rather, we're preparing you to be able have an intelligent conversation about the subject.

 ![UnAuthorized](keep-calm-you-are-not-authorized.png)